Mentor: Dr. Jennifer Leeman

 Research interests: childhood obesity and childhood malnutrition

 Adria Nicole Spinelli of Racine, Wis., earned a Bachelor of Arts degree in International Studies from Baylor University in 2011.
 During her time at Baylor, she was a member of the Honors College and studied abroad, focusing on international law and organizations.
-Prior to applying to the Hillman Scholars Program, Spinelli served as a Center Director for the Appalachia Service Project, a non-profit home repair organization working with impoverished communities in West Virginia.
+Prior to applying to the Hillman Scholars Program, Ms. Spinelli served as a Center Director for the Appalachia Service Project, a non-profit home repair organization working with impoverished communities in West Virginia.
 As Center Director, she managed a $50,000 budget and oversaw more than 500 volunteers.
-Spinelli has extensive international experience, including time spent studying in Cambodia and teaching in Spain.
+Ms. Spinelli has extensive international experience, including time spent studying in Cambodia and teaching in Spain.
 Ms. Spinell is a member of the 2013 cohort.